cpulover-practice/spring-aop/README.md

   - Lower numbers have higher predence
   - Negative numbers are allowed
   - Does not have to be consecutive
-- JoinPoint: contains metadata of the method [[TestingAspect](https://github.com/cpulover-practice/spring-aop/blob/master/src/com/cpulover/aop/aspect/TestingAspect.java)]
+- JoinPoint: contains metadata of the business method [[TestingAspect](https://github.com/cpulover-practice/spring-aop/blob/master/src/com/cpulover/aop/aspect/TestingAspect.java)]
   - Get method signature by ```MethodSignature``` and ```JoinPoint.getSignature()```
   - Get method parameters by ```Objec[]``` and ```JoinPoint.getArgs()```